edfloreshz/blog.edfloreshz.dev/content/posts/rust/future.md

 author: "Eduardo Flores"
 cover: /images/articles/career/future/header.png
 date: 2020-08-30
+description: "Should we trust Rust with the future of systems programming?"
 ---

 That's a pretty daring question considering Rust has been around for a fairly short amount of time and in that time has become the most loved language for 5 years in a row, according to the Stack Overflow [Developer Surveys](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved).